cuneifarm/openlime/README.md

 ### Build the code

-The following command reads the code in `./src`, and puts the transpiled webpack results in `./dist/main.js`.
+The following command reads the javascript code in `./src`, and puts the transpiled webpack code in `./dist/main.js`.
 ```bash
 npm run build
 ```